pulsar-edit/.github/PRIVACY_POLICY.md

 ## Pulsar Backend (`https://api.pulsar-edit.dev`)

-The Pulsar Backend is the service you connect to when using all Pulsar Packages on the web via `https://web.pulsar-edit.dev` and when using the ability the built in Pulsar Settings Pane to interact with community packages.
+The Pulsar Backend is the service you connect to when using all Pulsar Packages on the web via `https://web.pulsar-edit.dev` and when using the built in Pulsar [Settings View](https://github.com/pulsar-edit/settings-view) or [Package Manager](https://github.com/pulsar-edit/ppm) to interact with community packages.

-This does mean any interaction to these services such as browsing, publishing, installing, deleting, starring, or unstarring all go through the above service, and all actions are subject to this service's Privacy Policy.
+All actions are subject to this service's Privacy Policy, including browsing, publishing, installing, deleting, starring, or unstarring packages.

 Over the course of using the Pulsar Backend the following personal details are collected about you, and used as described below.